Dynatrace/serverless-hotday-2019/README.md

 3. Uncomment the already provided `serverless-oneagent` section in `serverless.yml`

-4. Copy the Dynatrace credentials (from the Dynatrace deployment page)
+4. Copy the Dynatrace credentials (from the Dynatrace deployment page) and paste it into env.yml under `dynatraceCredentials`

-5. Run `npx serverless deploy --dt-oneagent-options='{"dynatraceTagPropertyPath":
+5. Run `npx serverless deploy`
-   "headers.x-dynatrace","server":"...","tenant":"...","tenanttoken":"..."}' --verbose`

-6. Use Postman to run the Lambda a few times
+6. Reload the page a few times

 7. Open Dynatrace and navigate to the Service flow from the service screen
    ![ISS Lambda](/assets/iss-combined-services.png)